Austin Will Contest Lawyers

 A last will and testament can allow people to determine how their property is divided upon your death.
 However, sometimes, wills fail to reflect what a person truly wanted.
 When this is the case, and his or her loved ones know the will fails to properly reflect the deceased’s person’s wishes, they can contest the will.
 Will contests typically focus on whether the testator, or person that created the will, was under duress or undue influence.

 People can challenge a will in its entirety, or they can challenge only certain portions of it.
-Whatever the case may be, those in Austin who wish to challenge a will should speak to a will contest lawyer at Michael P. Fleming & Associates, P.C.
+Whatever the case may be, those in Austin who wish to challenge a will should speak to a will contest lawyer at Fleming Law, P.C.
 We can bring decades of experience to your case and a commitment to providing the highly personalized legal representation that you deserve.
 To learn more about how we can help you, call or reach us online today and receive a free and confidential consultation.

 What Is a Will Contest Lawyer?